-The total number of cases received by the Independent Reviewer was 790, this represents an increase of 224 (40%) on the previous reporting period.
+The total number of cases received by the Independent Reviewer was 884, this represents an increase of 94(11.9%) on the previous reporting period.
 I received representations in 26 of those cases.

-This increase in referrals marks the busiest year to date since the introduction of the office of the Independent Reviewer on 1st November 2016.
-The increase in referrals also continues the general trend observed since 2016.
+This increase in referrals again marks the busiest year to date since the introduction of the office of the Independent Reviewer on 1st November 2016.
+The increase in referrals continues the general trend observed since 2016, discounting the year 2020-2021 when the Covid-19 pandemic was having a significant impact on the labour market.